 - Sec.
-901. (1) From the federal money received for child support incentive payments, up to \$15,397,400.00 shall be retained by the state and expended for legal support contracts and child support program expenses. - (2) If the child support incentive payment to the state from the federal government is less than was paid in fiscal year 2000-2001, the payment to counties shall be prorated in a like percentage amount reflecting reduced revenue. - (3) If the child support incentive payment to the state from the federal government is greater than that amount retained by the state in subsection (1), the funds above the amount retained in subsection (1) shall be paid to the counties in a proportionate distribution similar to the local match supplement paid in fiscal year 2003-2004. - (4) If the child support payment to the state from the federal government is greater than the amount retained by the state in subsection (1) plus the amount necessary to pay counties a local match supplement equal to that paid in fiscal year 2003-2004, the additional funds shall be subject to appropriation by the legislature. - (5) The department may, if cost beneficial to the state and counties, withhold from submitting to the federal office of child support administrative expenses eligible for federal financial participation.
-The department may recoup earned, but unclaimed, federal funds from the resulting increased federal child support incentive.
-The recoupment by the department shall be made prior to distribution of the increased incentive to the counties.
-Any incentive funds retained by the state under this section shall be separate and apart from incentive funds retained in any other section of this act. - Sec.
-902. (1) Of the funds appropriated in part 1 for the child support computer system (MiCSES), \$17,800,000.00 shall be used to fix and improve the system.
-This shall be in addition to funds appropriated for the maintenance and operation of the system.
-This appropriation assumes the collection of \$6,100,000.00 in new restricted funds from the child support arrearage settlement program, and federal matching funds of \$11,700,000.00. - (2) The department shall consult with the department of treasury and any outside consultant with collections expertise under contract with the department of treasury to develop a plan to maximize the collection of child support and child support arrearage settlement for the purposes of this section. - (3) If collections from the revenue sources identified to fix and improve the system fall short of the money appropriated in subsection (1), the department shall reduce expenditures to match those collections. - (4) If collections from the state restricted revenue sources identified to fix and improve the system exceed the amount appropriated in subsection (1) and paid to the federal government, by a sum greater than \$610,000.00, the revenue above \$6,710,000.00 shall be allocated to counties to restore funding for legal support contracts.
-If collections from the restricted revenue sources and payments to the federal government exceed \$7,140,767.00, the department and representatives from counties and the friends of court shall meet and agree upon recommendations for use of the additional revenue.
-The additional revenue shall be subject to appropriation by the legislature. - (5) The department, through the child support leadership group, shall provide quarterly reports to the legislature concerning money expended and improvements made as a result of this section. - (6) Unexpended funds for child support automation improvements at the end of the fiscal year are intended to be carried forward for continued work on improvements.
-These funds are not available for expenditure until approved as work projects under section 451a of the management and budget act, 1984 PA 431, MCL 18.1451a.
+901. (1) The appropriations in part 1 assume a total federal child support incentive payment of \$26,500,000.00. - (2) From the federal money received for child support incentive payments, \$12,000,000.00 shall be retained by the state and expended for child support program expenses. - (3) From the federal money received for child support incentive payments, \$14,500,000.00 shall be paid to the counties based on each county's performance level for each of the federal performance measures as established in the code of federal regulations, CFR 45.305.2. - (4) If the child support incentive payment to the state from the federal government is greater than \$26,500,000.00, then 100% of the excess shall be retained by the state and is appropriated until the total retained by the state reaches \$15,397,400.00. - (5) If the child support incentive payment to the state from the federal government is greater than the amount needed to satisfy the provisions identified in subsections (1), (2), (3), and (4), the additional funds shall be subject to appropriation by the legislature. - (6) If the child support incentive payment to the state from the federal government is less than \$26,500,000.00, then the state and county share shall each be reduced by 50% of the shortfall. - (7) From the state funds appropriated in part 1 for child support enforcement, not less than \$9,570,000.00 shall be used to be paid to counties for use as the local/state match for federal title IV-D services provided by the friend of the court and prosecuting attorney.
+The money is to be used to offset the net effect of the federal deficit reduction act that prohibits the use of federal performance incentive funds paid to the state as local/state match funds. - Sec.
+902. (1) The department shall continue its work to fix and improve the child support computer system using the funding carried forward from fiscal year 2006-2007 appropriations. - (2) The department shall consult with the department of treasury and any outside consultant with collections expertise under contract with the department of treasury to develop a plan to maximize the collection of child support and child support arrearage settlement for the purposes of this section. - (3) The department, through the child support leadership group, shall provide semiannual reports to the legislature concerning money expended and improvements made as a result of this section. - Sec.

-Sec.
 903. The department may facilitate with the department of community health a program under which the departments independently or jointly contract with local friend of the court offices to update and maintain the child support statewide database with health insurance information in cases in which the court has ordered a party to the case to maintain health insurance coverage for the minor child or children involved in the case and to assist in the recovery of money paid by the state for health care costs that are otherwise recoverable from a party to the case.
 The program shall be in addition to a program or programs under existing contract between either or both of the departments with a private entity on September 1, 2005.
 The program shall be entirely funded with state and federal funds from money first recovered or through costs that are avoided by charging the insurance coverage for minor children from state programs to private insurance.